Skip to main content

 • Custom rules from your brand’s “Channel Mapping” tab in configuration sheets.

-• Channel mapping can be based on the following order data:
+• Channel mapping can be based on order details such as UTM parameters, order source, tags, discount codes, and SKUs.

 Standard Channel Definitions